brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary-follow-up.md

 ```

 So, once again, boys and girls, it's code time.
 I'll present the three files in the same order as before: the render-image hook; the `img` shortcode; and the partial template which injects image-specific CSS into the `head` of any page that contains any images.

+**Important**: The earlier post's code was based on storing the images in a [*bundled*](https://gohugo.io/content-management/page-bundles/) project --- *i.e.*, wherein each image is stored in the same folder as the `index.md` file for the post which calls the image --- but I've [since](/posts/2023/07/big-unbundle/) reverted to the *unbundled* arrangement I'd used for most of the site's history until [last year](/posts/2022/07/bundling-up-rebuilding-my-hugo-site/).
+As a result, the code below works with images which are [*global resources*](https://gohugo.io/hugo-pipes/introduction/) stored in the Hugo project's top-level `assets/` folder (specifically, `assets/images/`).
+{.box}

 {{< labeled-highlight lang="go-html-template" filename="render-image.html" >}}
 {{/*